Best current cameras: which one should you choose?

 Sony ZV-1 II

-The Sony ZV-1 II is a compact camera mainly designed for vloggers and content creators.
-Its 18-50mm equivalent zoom is particularly useful for filming yourself, travel videos, wide-angle shots and everyday scenes, while keeping the camera very small and easy to carry.
+The Sony ZV-1 II is a compact camera designed mainly for vloggers and content creators.
+Its 18-50mm equivalent zoom is especially useful for filming yourself, travel videos, wide-angle shots, and everyday scenes, while keeping the camera very small and easy to carry.

 Nikon COOLPIX P1100

-The Nikon COOLPIX P1100 is all about zoom range.
-With its spectacular 24-3000mm equivalent lens, it is a very specific bridge camera, especially interesting for wildlife, birds, moon photography or distant subjects, even if its small sensor makes it less comfortable in low light.
+The Nikon COOLPIX P1100 is all about reach.
+With its 24-3000mm equivalent lens, it is a very specific bridge camera, especially useful for wildlife, birds, moon photography, and distant subjects, even if its small sensor makes it less comfortable in low light.

 OM System Tough TG-7

 The OM System Tough TG-7 is a rugged compact camera built for difficult conditions.
-Waterproof, shockproof and easy to use, it is a great choice for snorkeling, hiking, beach trips, family holidays and outdoor adventures where you would not want to risk a more fragile camera.
+Waterproof, shockproof, and easy to use, it is a great choice for snorkeling, hiking, beach trips, family vacations, and outdoor adventures where you would not want to risk a more fragile camera.

 Mirrorless cameras

 Mirrorless cameras are now the most relevant choice if you want an interchangeable-lens camera on a reasonable budget.
-In this selection, I’ve focused on affordable bodies that still offer good image quality, modern autofocus, solid video features and access to a serious lens ecosystem.
+For this selection, I’ve focused on affordable bodies that still offer good image quality, modern autofocus, solid video features, and access to a serious lens ecosystem.

 | Camera | MP | Sensor | EVF | Stabilization | Video | Best for | Prices |